Mel Gibson: Braveheart

-In 1995, Gibson directed, produced, and starred in Braveheart, a biographical film of Sir William Wallace, a Scottish nationalist who was executed in 1305 for "high treason" against King Edward I of England.
+In 1995, Gibson directed, produced, and starred in Braveheart, a biographical film of Sir William Wallace, a Scottish patriot and resistance fighter who was executed in 1305 for "high treason" against King Edward I of England.
 Gibson received two Academy Awards, Best Director and Best Picture, for his second directorial effort.
 In winning the Academy Award for Best Director, Gibson became only the sixth actor-turned-filmmaker to do so.
-Braveheart influenced the Scottish nationalist movement and helped to revive the film genre of the historical epic; the Battle of Stirling Bridge sequence is considered by critics to be one of the all-time best-directed battle scenes.
+Braveheart helped to revive the film genre of the historical epic; the Battle of Stirling Bridge sequence is considered by critics to be one of the all-time best-directed battle scenes.

-The film's depiction of the Prince of Wales as an effeminate homosexual caused the film to be attacked by the Gay Alliance.
-The Gay Alliance was especially enraged by a scene in which King Edward I murders his son's male lover by throwing him out of a castle window.
+The film's depiction of the Prince of Wales as an effeminate homosexual caused the film to be attacked by Gay and Lesbian Alliance Against Defamation (GLAAD), which was especially enraged by a scene in which King Edward I murders his son's male lover by throwing him out of a castle window.

 Gibson, who had previously been reported making several homophobic statements, now replied, "The fact that King Edward throws this character out a window has nothing to do with him being gay ...
 He's terrible to his son, to everybody."

 Gibson asserted that the reason that King Edward I kills his son's lover is because the king is a "psychopath".
 Gibson also expressed bewilderment that some filmgoers laughed at this murder: